History of McDonald's: McDonald family years

-In October 1948, the McDonald brothers realized that most of their profits derived from the sale of hamburgers.
-They shuttered their successful carhop drive-in to establish a streamlined system with a simple menu that consisted of only hamburgers, cheeseburgers, potato chips, coffee, soft drinks and apple pie.
+The McDonald's brothers opened their first McDonald's restaurant on May 15, 1940 in San Bernardino, California.
+Originally, a carhop drive-in system was used to serve customers.
+The initial menu items were centered around barbecue and the first name the brothers used for their business was "McDonald's Famous Barbecue."
+In 1948, the McDonald brothers realized that most of their profits derived from the sale of hamburgers.
+They shuttered their successful carhop drive-in to establish a streamlined system with a simple menu that consisted of only hamburgers, cheeseburgers, potato chips, coffee, ice cream, soft drinks, and apple pie.